What Does Website Design Cost? A simple breakdown of Website Design Pricing with some Case Studies below.

 “It’s unwise to pay too much, but it’s worse to pay too little.
 When you pay too much, you lose a little money – that’s all.
 When you pay too little, you sometimes lose everything, because the thing you bought was incapable of doing the thing it was bought to do.
 The common law of business balance prohibits paying a little and getting a lot – it can’t be done.
 If you deal with the lowest bidder, it is well to add something for the risk you run, and if you do that you will have enough to pay for something better.”
 John Ruskin

-Here is a price we did this morning for a new site for a builder who wants to be Number One in his area and look professional, with a great gallery to showcase his work and a simple way for visitors to ask questions or book an appointment.
+Here is a quote we did for a new website for a builder who wanted to be Number One in his area and look professional, with a great gallery section to showcase his work and a simple way for visitors to ask questions or book an appointment.

-650 – 1300 Configuration of custom design if required, pages and navigations, agreed galleries and web forms.
+750.00 – Configuration of custom design required, pages and navigations, agreed galleries, and web forms.

 10.00 – Hosting per month